amiecchi/PRIVATECOINS/README.md

 ##### Zcash Weaknesses & Disadvantages
 Potential for Misallocation of ZEC Quantity: In the Zcash protocol's present state, if the network is exposed to a bug that allowed for people to generate more Zcash coins than the intended money supply, the resulting inflation would crash the price of Zcash for speculators

+#### MONERO

+Monero is a digital currency that offers a high level of anonymity for users and their transactions.
+Like Bitcoin, Monero is a decentralized peer-to-peer cryptocurrency, but unlike Bitcoin, Monero is characterized as a more anonymous or privacy-oriented digital cash.

+KEY TAKEAWAYS
+Monero is a popular blockchain-based cryptocurrency, or altcoin.
+Monero has several privacy-enhancing features that improve upon Bitcoin.
+Like Bitcoin, Monero is open source and created from decentralized, grass-roots development.

+##### Some notable weaknesses of Monero:
+Privacy.
+I would argue that Monero is the most private currency around, but it is not perfect. ...
+Mining centralization. ...
+No phone wallets. ...
+Transaction size. ...
+Limited use. ...
+Development difficulty. ...
+Limited merchant tools. ..

+#### DASH

+Launched in 2014, the cryptocurrency Dash was originally known as Xcoin.
+After being rebranded as Darkcoin, it landed on its current name, Dash, in March 2015.
+When it was initially created, it was designed to ensure user privacy and anonymity.
+The cryptocurrency’s whitepaper, co-authored by Evan Duffield and Daniel Diaz, describes it as a privacy-centric cryptocurrency based on Bitcoin founder Satoshi Nakamoto’s work.1

+KEY TAKEAWAYS
+Dash aims to become a medium for daily transactions as a digital currency that can be used as cash, credit card, or via PayPal.
+In 2018, the digital cash company expanded into Venezuela, the cryptocurrency's first foray into an economically-distressed country.2
+Dash is run by a subset of its users, which are called "masternodes."
+All masternodes have a starting stake, which is equal to 1,000 DASH in their systems.
+While it still features strong encryption features, the company has since recast its ambitions.
+Dash now aims to become a medium for daily transactions as a digital currency that can be used as cash, credit card, or via PayPal.
+Dash is an open-source project which includes a decentralized payment network.

+##### WEAKNESS OF DASH
+We still explore how it scales for many concurrent users.
+At some point, you will need more sophisticated components than Dash provides by default.
+You'll have to write your own components in React.js.
+Or you'll have to port already existing components from React.js to Dash.

+##### GRIN

+GRiN — THE MIMBLEWIMBLE BLOCKCHAIN

+Grin is a privacy-preserving digital currency built openly by developers distributed all over the world.

+Grin has no amounts and no addresses.
+Transactions can be trivially aggregated.
+To hide the origin of a newly created transaction, it gets relayed among a sub-set of peers before it is widely broadcasted.

+Grin is not controlled by any company, foundation or individual.
+The coin distribution is designed to be as fair as possible, with an emission of 1 GRIN per second.

+Mimblewimble leverages cryptography to allow past transaction data to be removed with no compromise on security.
+This avoids Grin collapsing under the weight of data having to be kept on chain.

+##### WEAKNESS OF GRIN COIN

+the degree of decentralization and sheer mining power securing the network. regulatory and censorship risk (not of the protocol, but points of weakness around it: on-boarding, off-boarding, services leveraging Grin and individual users themselves) a need for a privacy-focused digital cash

+#### 5. IRONFISH

+Iron Fish is a decentralized, proof-of-work (PoW) based, censorship-resistant, and publicly accessible blockchain project.
+It is designed to support strong privacy guarantees on every transaction.
+Similarly to how the invention of the SSL/TLS layer in the 90s paved the way to e-commerce and benefited countless industries, we believe that privacy is a fundamental requirement to protect the user and expand the use of cryptocurrency.

+We have designed Iron Fish to be a new cryptocurrency from the ground up to enable easy-to-use, fully-private payments by closely following the Sapling protocol.
+Every account is equipped with a view-key to grant its holder read-only permission for the details of that account.

+With this protocol we are challenging previous patterns of full node usability.
+The Iron Fish networking layer supports WebRTC with WebSockets, making it trivial for all users to make a true P2P connection with no other setup requirements.
+Our first Iron Fish implementation is built such that it can be extended to run a full node directly in the browser in future iterations.
+And our focus is to lower the barrier to entry so that any person with a computer feels comfortable enough to run a full node.